 Rich Text Editor

 Formatting lost when pasting from some word processors or editors: The Rich Text Editor (RTE) is an external component provided by TinyMCE.
-We most recently upgraded it in Release 0.9.13, which fixed several lingering bugs affecting our users.
-Unfortunately, issues remain when pasting from some editing programs.
-The wide variety of possible combinations available across all operating systems, word processors and Internet browsers makes it impossible to test all permutations, but here are some known problems we are already aware of:
+The wide variety of possible combinations available across all operating systems, word processors and Internet browsers makes it impossible to test all permutations, but here are some known problems with the RTE that we are aware of:

 - Microsoft Edge: The current version of the RTE appears to strip all formatting and line breaks when text is pasted in using Microsoft Edge, regardless of word processor.
 At this time, if you need to use the Rich Text Editor, our only suggestion is to use a different browser, such as Google Chrome or Mozilla Firefox.